CJTK-FM: Transmitters

 Eternacom received approval to add the new FM transmitters on June 19, 2017.
 Most of these new transmitters had already signed on the air in late 2017 and 2018.
 Eternacom, the owners of CJTK-FM plans to expand up to 20 stations by 2020.

 On May 22, 2019, Harvest Ministries Sudbury applied to add a new FM transmitter to rebroadcast CJTK-FM at Kapuskasing on the frequency of 88.5 MHz.
 This application was approved by the CRTC on September 4, 2019.

 On June 18, 2024, the CRTC approved an application by Harvest Ministries Sudbury (Harvest) to change the ownership and control of the English-language low-power commercial specialty (Religious music) FM radio station CFCJ-FM at 102.1 MHz Cochrane, Ontario, through the acquisition of the assets.

+On February 23, 2026, Harvest Ministries Sudbury applied to add a new FM transmitter at Kirkland Lake, Ontario to operate on the frequency of 106.3 MHz.
+This application is pending CRTC approval.
+The application was approved on August 10, 2026.